Thinking twice about asking for the dessert menu after a satisfying meal? Cut yourself some slack, these sweet treats are worth the calories

 Candlenut’s Buah Keluak ice cream

-Mention ‘buah keluak’ and the staple dish of Peranakans in Singapore, chicken buah keluak, easily comes to mind.
-But for chef Malcom Lee, the ingredient also serves as a palate-cleanser in his one Michelin-starred restaurant, Candlenut.
-Lee’s buah keluak ice cream took approximately two years of planning to materialise, and has gained its own cult following.
-He pairs the ice cream with Valrhona chocolate and specks of chili, finishing it with a top coat of warm chocolate espuma.
+What about: Mention ‘buah keluak’ and the staple dish of Peranakans in Singapore, chicken buah keluak, easily comes to mind.
+But for chef Malcolm Lee, the ingredient also serves as a palate-cleanser in his one Michelin-starred restaurant, Candlenut.
+Lee’s Buah Keluak Ice Cream took approximately two years of planning to materialise, and has gained its own cult following.
+He pairs the ice cream with Valrhona chocolate and specks of chilli, finishing it with a top coat of warm chocolate espuma.
 Expect nothing short of addictive, nutty flavours that leave you hankering for seconds.

 Robb tip: Looking for something less rich and milky, but equally as satisfying?
 Try Candlenut’s Chendol, a cooling combination of shaved young coconut ice, freshly-extracted coconut milk, sago, pandan jelly and gula melaka.
 It’ll be your saving grace when you need to escape the wrath of Singapore’s sunny weather.

 La Strada’s Limoncello Tiramisu

 What about: No culinary journey at any Italian restaurant is complete without having tiramisu, and at La Strada we recommend the signature Limoncello Tiramisu.
 The unique dessert is a tart, fruity version of your classic tiramisu – but instead of coffee the layers of sponge cake are spiked with Italian lemon liqueur, then further speckled with mascarpone cheese.
 In short, a delish, messy pile of citrus and cream that will get your taste buds crackling.

 Robb tip: Of course, if you’re an absolute purist, the traditional Tiramisu is an equally popular choice.

 Shaw Centre, 01-13